On the Quasitrace Problem and a Characterization of W*-algebras: Pedersen-Type Characterizations

+\begin{quest} Is the extra structure that turns an AW*-algebra into a W*-algebra determined commutatively? \end{quest}

-It is obvious that this is enough in the case of a commutative \Cstar-algebra.
-In fact, it is already known that this is (more than) enough for any Type I \AW-algebra.
+We have hope that this question has a positive resolution from the considerations of Section \ref{subsec:MASA}, which show that placing a strong regularity property on the MASAs of a C*-algebra is often very restrictive.
+Moreover, it is obvious that the commutative structure is enough to determine the W*-structure in the case of a commutative C*-algebra.
+In fact, it is already known that this is (more than) enough for any Type I AW*-algebra.